Substance Use Myths: National Drug And Alcohol Facts Week

 Research shows that 60% of rural America has a shortage of mental healthcare providers.
 Rural America also tends to have less connection to diverse and specialized treatment options for substance use disorders.
 One of the ways to combat shortages and lack of diverse care is through telehealth options.
 Online therapists through platforms like BetterHelp offer up-to-date, evidence-based services to reach people with substance use disorders wherever they are, from the comfort of their homes.
 Because online therapy is discreet, it may be an option for those who don't want to seek treatment for substance use out of shame or fear of others knowing what they're going through.

-Online counseling for support with substance use
+Online counseling for substance use

 Various studies have confirmed online therapy's effectiveness in treating those living with substance use disorders.
 In a literature review of 50 studies on telemedicine approaches, researchers found that most studies fully supported these interventions and that participants were enthusiastic supporters of the delivery method.